tarwn/lessthandot-hugo/blogs/content/posts/2016-07-01-self-hosted-web-updating-assets-without-restarting-the-debugger.md

 config.assetsPath = "Assets";
 config.assetsOutputPath = (argv.output || "bin/Debug/") + config.assetsPath;
 ```
-I set a few configurations at the top of the file, including the name of the local Assets folder and an overridable path to the target Assets folder (which defaults to “bin/Debug/”).
+I set a few configurations at the top of the file, including the name of the local Assets folder and an overridable path to the target Assets folder (which defaults to "bin/Debug/").

-**gulpfile.json**: “less” Task
+**gulpfile.json**: "less" Task

 ```javascript
 gulp.task('less', function() {